KhronosGroup/Vulkan-Samples/samples/performance/constant_data/constant_data_tutorial.md

 Another approach, which can be likened to a dynamic descriptor set, is a buffer object array.
 This is the concept of allocating all of your constant data *upfront* in a large buffer, and writing the entire buffer to a descriptor set.
 This means in any one shader invocation we have access to all of the model data for the entire scene, at the benefit of only needing to bind one descriptor set per entire draw call.

 You can use either a `uniform` or a `buffer` storage type in your shader code to achieve this.
-However, since `uniform`s can only carry 16 KB of data, this tutorial will use a `buffer`.
+However, since `buffer`s can generally hold bigger amounts of data, this tutorial will use them.

-***Note:** If deciding to use a `uniform`, then the size of the array needs to be defined before compile time.
+***Note:** If deciding to use a `uniform`, then the size of the array needs to be defined at compile time.
 This can be achieved with a shader variant definition.*

-In shader code it looks like this:
+Here is an example of using a `buffer` in shader code:

 ```
 layout(set = 0, binding = 1) buffer MeshArray